Today, the ignition switch is a complex device that powers numerous electrical and electronic systems throughout the vehicle.

 The ignition switch on some vehicles is part of an integrated anti-theft system.

 When you replace the switch, you will need to have your ignition key reprogrammed.

 This is normally only available through your vehicle’s dealership.

 Ignition switch replacement usually involves disabling the steering column, which can lead to unintentional airbag deployment if done wrong.

 So, Ignition switches are one of the most frequently used switches on a vehicle.
-Worn ignition switch contacts, temperature problems, or broken springs can all cause the ignition switch to fail, preventing you from starting your car.
+Worn switch contacts, temperature problems, or broken springs can all cause the ignition switch to fail, preventing you from starting your car.
 On the road, poor ignition switch contacts could shut the engine off while driving, which could be dangerous.